postindustria-tech/device-detection-java-examples/README.md

 Some cloud examples require an enhanced resource key containing a license key.
 And some on-premise examples require you to provide a license key.
 You can find out about resource keys and license keys at our [pricing page](https://51degrees.com/pricing).

+## Running examples with changes to Pipeline packages

+A common use case is to make a change to the Pipeline logic in device-detection-java and then use these examples to observe the results of the change.

+By default, the examples are configured to use the packages from Maven central.
+In order to produce and use local packages instead:

+- Clone and make your changes to device-detection-java
+- Set the version of the device detection packages that we're going to create to 0.0.0:
+  `mvn versions:set-property -Dproperty="project.version" "-DnewVersion=0.0.0"`
+- Create and install the packages locally (skipping tests is needed):
+  `mvn clean install [-DskipTests]`
+- Modify the POM for the examples to reference these new local packages.
+This can be done by editing the POM directly or by using the command line:
+  `mvn versions:set-property -Dproperty="device-detection.version" "-DnewVersion=0.0.0"`

+The same principle can be applied to incorporate changes in pipeline-java if needed.

 ## Examples